rmsrosa/random_notes/docs/src/generative/score_and_langevin.md

         \psi_X(x) & = - \frac{x - \mu}{\sigma^2}.
     \end{align*}
 ```
-Notice the score function in this case is just a linear function vanishing at the mean and with the slope being minus the multiplicative inverse of the variance.
+Notice the score function in this case is just a linear function vanishing at the mean of the distribution and with the slope being minus the multiplicative inverse of its variance.

 ```@setup scoreandlangevin
 xrange = range(0, 10, length=200)